 It is vitally important for the expectant motherís spine and pelvis to be aligned and healthy during pregnancy, keeping her nervous system free from interference.
-Our experience has been that women who are cared for by a Chiropractor throughout pregnancy have significantly lower intervention rates, and shorter labours.

 Everybody is different.
 Many factors alter how long it might take for your problem to be fixed.

 Often the level of pain you experience can give an indication of how severe your injuries are.
 Although this is not always the case, more pain usually means more healing time.

 The longer you have had your problems, the more time it will to take to get better.
 Research has shown that if a joint becomes immobilised it only takes a week for scar tissue to begin to form in that joint!
 Attacking the problem early is essential for a quick recovery.

 Imagine that you sprain your ankle.
 Even after the ankle heals, it is no longer as strong as it originally was.
 From that point on the ankle is predisposed to the same injury reoccurring.
 Every time it reoccurs the ankle takes longer to heal.
 Exactly the same principle applies to your spine or any other structure in your body.
 If you have had prior episodes of your problem then it will take longer to fully heal.

 When you see your Chiropractor he or she will develop a detailed plan of long term care to fully rehabilitate your problem.

 The first phase of this plan is called ACUTE CARE.
 In this phase the main goal is to get you out of pain and to prevent further injury.